Our Reader's Savings: $13,037,408

 Premiums are often based on a driver's level of demonstrated responsibility.
 Certain lifestyle changes send signals you've upped your responsibility, reducing the chances you'll file a claim.
 If you've recently married, bought a home, or your kids moved out, tell your agent.

 If you owe more on your car than it is worth, if you lease, or if you put down less than 20%, you should get Gap Coverage.
 Most people refer to it commonly as "gap insurance."
 Don't even bother buying it from dealers, they charge $500-$700, ask your insurance agent or loan officer about Gap Insurance.
 If you owe $20,000 on your car, but it's only worth $16,000, you're upside down.
 You total the car, or it's stolen, your insurance company gives you $16,000.
-You must still come up with $4000 to pay off the bank, plus your $500 deductible!
+You must still come up with $4,000 to pay off the loan balance, plus your $500 deductible!
 Gap coverage protects you against this.
-The better ones cover up to $500 of your deductible.
+The better policies cover up to $500 of your deductible.

-If you're in a wreck, ask for "Diminished Value" compensation
+7. If You're in a Wreck, Ask for "Diminished Value" Compensation

 Insurance companies don't like to talk about it but some will pay you what is called "Diminished Value" as part of your claim.
 It can be very difficult to get, they may deny it exists, but people have been known to collect.
 Diminished value compensates you for the loss of market value your car suffers after an accident.
 If you wreck your car and then have it repaired, it is worth less when you go to sell it, because no one wants a previously wrecked car.
 Because if this, some insurance companies will pay you for this loss of value incurred by the accident.
 Ask your car insurance company if they provide this for you.